-With kratom becoming increasingly popular in the western hemisphere, its primary alkaloid — mitragynine — has been getting more and more attention.
-Scientists are still carrying out research on this active ingredient, but we already know a lot about it from the past 50 years of examination on kratom and its active ingredients.
+Kratom is becoming increasingly popular in the western hemisphere, and its primary alkaloid — mitragynine — is getting more and more attention.
+Scientists are still researching this active ingredient, but we already know a lot, thanks to 50 years of examining kratom.

 What is Mitragynine?

-Mitragynine is one of the active alkaloids found naturally in the kratom tree (Mitragyna speciosa).
-This tree grows in the tropical forests around Southeast Asia, predominantly in places like Indonesia, Bali, Thailand, Vietnam, and Malaysia.
+Mitragynine is one of the active alkaloids found naturally in Mitragyna speciosa, a tree that grows in tropical forests around Southeast Asia, predominantly in places like Indonesia, Bali, Thailand, Vietnam, and Malaysia.

 What Does Mitragynine Do?

-Mitragynine plays several roles in the human body and is responsible for a few of the primary effects you can expect when consuming kratom powder.
-We’ll briefly discuss the major effects of consuming mitragynine below and how they work.
+Mitragynine plays several roles in the human body and is responsible for a few of the primary effects you can expect when using kratom.
+We’ll briefly discuss the major effects below and how they work.

 1. Pain Relief (Opiate-Like Activity)

 Kratom is quite commonly used to dull pain and delay the onset of fatigue.
-It’s been used for these purposes for hundreds — or perhaps, thousands — of years in traditional medicine.
-The primary pain-relieving effects of kratom are attributed to another alkaloid — 7-hydroxymitragynine — but mitragynine is still largely responsible for this benefit.
+People have used it for these purposes for hundreds — or perhaps, thousands — of years in traditional medicine.
+Most of kratom’s pain-relieving effects are attributed to another alkaloid — 7-hydroxymitragynine — but mitragynine is still responsible for this benefit.

-Specifically, mitragynine has been shown through scientific research to bind with μ-opioid receptors .
-These receptors are specifically responsible for managing the body’s response to pain .
-When compounds like mitragynine bind to these receptors, they prevent them from sending pain signals to the brain.
-As such, pain stimuli can be intercepted by alkaloids like mitragynine, which reduces the intensity of pain signals reaching the brain and, therefore, the overall perception of pain.
+Scientific research shows mitragynine binds with μ-opioid receptors , which are specifically responsible for managing the body’s response to pain .
+Compounds like mitragynine bind to these receptors and prevent them from sending pain signals to the brain.
+When the pain stimuli are intercepted, the intensity of the signals reaching the brain is reduced, affecting the overall perception of pain.

-Mitragynine has also been shown to bind to δ-opioid receptors, which is another type of receptor responsible for managing pain .
-The same research study suggests that mitragynine can block intracellular calcium channels that are required for the perception of pain.
+Mitragynine also binds to δ-opioid receptors, another receptor responsible for managing pain .
+The same research study suggests mitragynine can block intracellular calcium channels required for pain perception.

 2. Euphoria (Dopaminergic Effects)

-Research shows that mitragynine can also improve the user’s mood and outlook on life, possibly because it increases dopamine levels in the brain by binding to dopamine receptors .
+Research shows that mitragynine can improve the user’s mood and outlook on life, possibly because it increases dopamine levels in the brain by binding to dopamine receptors .
 Increased dopamine levels can lead to arousal, feelings of motivation, and increased energy and focus .
-All of these natural responses combine to create a feeling of euphoria in kratom users that can be quite pleasant, especially if combined with relief of chronic or intense pain.
+All of these natural responses combine to create a feeling of euphoria that can be quite pleasant, especially when combined with pain relief.

 3. Sedation (GABAergic Activity)